MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiaminidrv-drvacquireitemdata.md

 <td>
 The WIA_DPS_PAGES property was set to 0, and the scanner emptied its ADF with no errors.

-The WIA_DPS_PAGES property was set to N (where N &gt; 0), and the scanner processed N pages with no errors.
+The WIA_DPS_PAGES property was set to N (where N > 0), and the scanner processed N pages with no errors.

 </td>
 <td>